lunaSnowflake/Sleep-Prediction/README.md

 # Sleep Prediction - Unlocking the Secrets of Restful Nights

-## In this problem we have to predict the sleep time.
+Sleep plays a vital role in our overall well-being, and in this project, we embark on the exciting journey of predicting sleep time.
+By leveraging a wealth of historic health data collected from various devices such as Fitbit, Apple Watch, and iPhone over the span of 8 years, we aim to unlock the secrets behind restful nights.

-We have 8 years of historic health data taken from various devices including Fitbit, Apple Watch, and iPhone. <br>
+This valuable dataset encompasses a range of crucial metrics, including step count, heart rate, exercise time, and energy burned.
+With this rich information at our disposal, we dive deep into the world of sleep patterns and explore the factors that influence quality and duration.

-This valuable data encompassed crucial metrics including step count, heart rate, exercise time, and energy burned.
+To tackle this predictive challenge, we will train two distinct models.
+First, a powerful Neural Network model will harness the complexity of sleep data, enabling us to capture intricate patterns and make accurate predictions.
+Additionally, we will develop an Ensemble Model that combines the strength of various tree-based algorithms, including Decision Tree, Random Forest, ADA Boost, Gradient Boost, and XGBoost.
+This ensemble approach maximizes the predictive power by leveraging the unique strengths of each algorithm.

 ### In this project we will train 2 model
 1. Neural Network